tawasta/stock/stock_receipt_scan/README.rst

 - Chatter integration for logging receipt confirmation messages.
 - Access rights configured for base user groups.

+- **Internal Transfer Barcode Wizard**:

+  This feature provides a transient wizard model (`stock.barcode.transfer.wizard`) that allows scanning GS1 barcodes to create internal stock transfers.
+It parses GS1 barcodes to extract product codes, lot numbers, and expiration dates, validates stock availability in the selected source location, and creates stock moves for scanned products.
+The wizard interface includes a barcode input with real-time parsing and a tree view of scanned products and their details.
+It also restricts the location selection based on scanned lines and offers buttons to create the transfer or cancel.

 Configuration
 =============
 No special configuration is needed.
 The module uses default Odoo access groups and assumes